BadgerRob/Staging/Coolship_firle_microflora_workshop.md

 ### Resample reads (optional extra)

-If required, you can resample reads using fastqSample command from the program canu.
+If required, you can resample reads using fastqSample command from the program Canu.
-To resample 15,000 reads with the same length distrobution but no less than 1000bp:
+To resample 15,000 reads with the same length distribution but no less than 1000bp:

 ```
 cp path/to/workshop.reads.fastq path/to/reads.fastq.u.fastq